SouperSalamander/ot-harjoitustyo/dokumentaatio/arkkitehtuuri.md

 ### quizzes.py:

 This file gets all the details relating to the quiz portion of the program.
 There is only one class, `QuizClass`.
 This class generates random integers for the questions.
 It also checks each of the user inputs by calling the respective class from the `operations.py` file.
 If the user input matches the returned value, the class returns `”Correct”`.
 Otherwise it returns `“Incorrect.
 Correct answer is:”` and the correct answer.

+### sort.py:

+This file takes the list input by the user as an answer to the Prime Factorisation section of the Test Yourself frame and uses a bubble sort algorithm to order it from smallest to largest.
+This is so that the user can enter the prime factors in any order and still get it correct.

 ### search_history.py: